Frequently Asked Questions

 Elm Partners was founded in Wilson, Wyoming (a suburb of Jackson Hole), where Victor and his family have a home.
 After a few years, it became clear that a second office was needed in London, where Victor now spends the majority of his time.
 The London office is also where Elm’s two other full time team members work.
 Elm Partners is regulated both by the SEC in the US and the FCA in the UK.

-We expect our strategy to generate approximately 100% annual turnover, but with a large degree of variability year to year.
-Most of the turnover is generated by our momentum overlay.
+We expect the strategy to generate annual gross trades equal to approximately 50-100% of the account balance, but with a large degree of variability year to year.

 We feel that monthly rebalancing is consistent with the nature of our value and momentum metrics.
 Furthermore, rebalancing the portfolio monthly generates expected turnover of 100% per year, which we think is high but acceptable.
 As AUM grows, we intend to eventually implement more frequent, partial portfolio rebalancing that will smooth our exposure to momentum, while maintaining expected turnover roughly constant.
 For example, rebalancing one quarter of the portfolio four times a month would be one such option.